MDRLabs/DistributionTasks/MDRLabs.ADO.PipelineTask.Extension/overview.md

 - Add Distribution Tasks

   - Add the distribution tasks by clicking plus(+) button and search the task using keyword 'Distribution'.
-You will see three tasks to distribute i.e. Des-Azure _Variablegroup Distribution_, Des-Azure _Taskgroup Distribution_ and Des-Azure _Serviceconnection Distribution_.
+You will see three tasks to distribute i.e. MDRLabs _Variablegroup Distribution_, MDRLabs _Taskgroup Distribution_ and MDRLabs _Serviceconnection Distribution_.
 Select the appropriate distribution task in order to distribute within Azure team projects of your organization.
 It is advised to add the tasks in the following order:

       1. Variablegroups
       1. ServiceConnections